mccanne/sharkfest/README.md

 But we can query it in Brim...

->Since I was told no one wants and new query language and I had to use SQL,
+> Since I was told no one wants and new query language and I should use SQL,
 > we made Zed a superset of SQL...

 ```